DEVA8459/React-machine-coding/gitComand.md

 ## creating app
 1. npm create vite@latest
 2. add 'react/prop-types': 'off', in enlist.config.js
+3. cd FolderName for navigating to folder
+4. cd .. to navigate to previous

 ## 1. Adding to git
 git add .